What does the Chancellor’s Autumn Statement mean for families?

 This is welcome for households and families who are seeing an easing of the cost of living pressures that we all have been living with over the past couple of years.
 These falls have given the Chancellor some opportunity for spending in this budget which, through lowering of some taxes, will help some working families across the UK.

 Here are some of the key points from the Autumn Statement at a glance:

-- Benefits: Working age benefits and the state pension will rise by 10.1% from April 2023, in line with September’s inflation figure.
-This will include the household benefit cap, which is mitigated in Northern Ireland.
+- Benefits: Working age benefits will rise by 6.7% from April 2024, in line with September’s inflation figure.
+However, pensioners will see a higher rise of 8.5% in the state pension and pension credits.

 National Living and Minimum Wages

 From April 2024 there will be an increase in the National Living and Minimum Wages across the UK of approximately 9.8%, and from 1 April 2024 the age threshold will be lowered from 23 to 21 years of age.
 The rates from April 2024 are set out below: